ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 </CH.Code>

-Adjust `resolveInitialContext()` to use the Portals module.
+Switch back to the newly-created `initial-context.ts` file and adjust `resolveInitialContext()` such that is uses the Portals module.

 Data passed through as initial context is available in the `value` property.
 </CH.Scrollycoding>

 The code above defines an interface representing the shape of the initial context we expect to receive.
 This is a best practice, and allows us to type the `value` property by supplying the type as `T` to the method signature: `getInitialContext<T>()`.

 While we have implemented `getInitialContext()` correctly, it is throwing an error when viewed within the browser: